peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public sealed class EContext

 Contains parameters for controlling the precision, rounding, and exponent range of arbitrary-precision numbers.
-(The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.).<b>Thread safety:</b> With one exception, instances of this class are immutable and are safe to use among multiple threads.
+(The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.).<b>Thread safety:</b>With one exception, instances of this class are immutable and are safe o use among multiple threads.
 The one exception involves the `Flags` property.
 If the context's `HasFlags` property (a read-only property) is `true` , the `Flags` property is mutable, thus making the context mutable.
-This class doesn't synchronize access to such mutable contexts, so applications should provide their own synchronization if a context with the  `HasFlags` property set to  `true`  will be shared among multiple threads and at least one of those threads needs to write the  `Flags`  property (which can happen, for example, by passing the context to most methods of  `EDecimal`  such as  `Add` ).
+This class oesn't synchronize access to such mutable contexts, so applications hould provide their own synchronization if a context with the `HasFlags` property set to `true` will be shared among multiple threads and at least one of those threads eeds to write the `Flags` property (which can happen, for example, by passing the context to most ethods of `EDecimal` such as `Add` ).

 ### EContext Constructor